Dinaric Alps > Velika Kapela GROUP > Bijele and Samarske stijene

 More detailed description of walks from those points to Bijele and Samarske stijene will be described on Routes page.

 4.2.
 For Velika Javornica climb

-Special attention is needed when crossing over Bijele and samarske stijene, especcially when the ground and rocks are slipery, during snow periods and long after winter time when snow drifts still exist.
+Special attention is needed when crossing over Bijele and samarske stijene, especially when the ground and rocks are slippery, during snow periods and long after winter time when snow drifts still exist.
 What may seem a solid snow at first glance, it can just be a layer of snow over some hole or chasm.

-Despite good marked paths, the weather condition can be serious enemy on this mountains, especcially if you dont know your way in this chaotic terrain.
+Despite good marked paths, the weather condition can be a serious enemy on these mountains, especially if you don't know your way in this chaotic terrain.

 Other precaution is needed in relation to wildlife that is present in the area - close encounters with wild animals can also happen in surrounding woods.